slashmili/alchemist.vim/README.md

 ### Shortkeys:

   * Auto completion: `<C-x><C-o>` while your are in `INSERT` mode.
-  * Documention: Press `K` while cursor is under a module or function in `NORMAL`.
+  * Documention: Press `K` while cursor is under a module or function in `NORMAL` mode.

 ### Commands:

   * ExDoc: `ExDoc [module/function]` provides document (press TAB to get autocomplete).
   * Mix: `Mix [command]` run mix command (press TAB to get commands autocomplete).
-If you already have an existing `Mix` command, alchemist doesn't define this command.
+If you already have an existing `Mix` command, alchemist wont't define this command.

 ### Demo